azimkhan3/ChefPal/chef_pal/README.md

 ## Firebase

 Each user which is registered will have a unique user id.
 This user id will be used to assign each user a collection in our Firebase database to store their information.
 For more information on Firebase Firestore follow <a href="https://firebase.google.com/docs/firestore">Firestore Docs</a>

+## Unit Testing

+Unit Testing will be further implemented as the project grows inorder to maintain scalability.
+We are still in the process of learning the proper unit testing methods using Flutter.
+This should be addressed before demo 2.